 Victorian floors are known for being high patterned.
 They make use of tiles that have lavish patterns and designs.
-Go with this type of flooring making sure that the patterns and design complements the floor and furniture.
-For a heavy patterned floor, it is important to make the wall and carpets light.
+Go with this type of flooring making sure that the patterns and design complement the floor and furniture.
+For a heavily patterned floor, it is important to make the wall and carpets light.
 This will ensure the room doesn’t look too heavy and bulky.

-A proper Victorian look requires the use of decorative mouldings, ornaments, plaster work and arches on the walls of your living room.
-The arches offer a grand look while plasters and mouldings give off a look of authenticity.
+A proper Victorian look requires the use of decorative moldings, ornaments, plasterwork, and arches on the walls of your living room.
+The arches offer a grand look while plasters and moldings give off a look of authenticity.
 When these are not feasible consider investing funds in unique wallpapers that have metallic or ornate prints or painting the wall red.

 Intricate window treatments

-Elaborate window treatments such as tiebacks, valances and swags are important to get that Victorian look.
-The fabrics to be used should be damask, brocade and silk.
-These fabrics should be trimmed with tassels, cords, braid and crystals to add more embellishments.
+Elaborate window treatments such as tiebacks, valances, and swags are important to get that Victorian look.
+The fabrics to be used should be damask, brocade, and silk.
+These fabrics should be trimmed with tassels, cords, braids, and crystals to add more embellishments.
 A stained glass window should also be considered.

-Dark and bright shades with rich colours offer the best way to get a Victorian look.
-Woodwork around the room needs to have a dark tone allowing it to go along with the other shades in the room.
-Some of the colours commonly used in a Victorian room include yellow, blue, violet, red and burgundy.
+Dark and bright shades with rich colors offer the best way to get a Victorian look.
+The woodwork around the room needs to have a dark tone allowing it to go along with the other shades in the room.
+Some of the colors commonly used in a Victorian room include yellow, blue, violet, red and burgundy.
 However, white can be deployed if you already have Victorian furniture installed.